deb538/Library-Management-Workspace/README.md

 3. Student microservices to add, delete and view student details

 The data between books and student microservice is set in sync with kafka

+There is a API Gateway which routes to the inner microservices, security is also set up in it.